-SECTION 302.
-DECANTING POWER IF LIMITED DISCRETION.
+SECTION 302,110.
+DECANTING POWER FWITH LIMITED DISCRETION.

-- (a) In this section, "limited discretion" means a discretionary distribution power that is not expanded discretion. - (b) An authorized fiduciary that has limited discretion to distribute the principal of a first trust to one or more current beneficiaries may exercise the decanting power over the principal of the first trust. - (c) The second trusts must, in the aggregate, grant each beneficiary of the first trust beneficial interests in the second trusts that are substantially similar to the beneficial interests of the beneficiary in the first trust.
-A power to make a distribution for the benefit of a beneficiary under the second trust is considered to be substantially the same as a power to make a distribution to the beneficiary under the first trust.
+- (a) In this section, "limited discretion" means a discretionary distribution power that is not expanded discretion. - (b) An authorized fiduciary that has limited discretion to distribute the principal of a first trust to one or more current beneficiaries may exercise the decanting power over the principal of the first trust. - (c) The second trusts under this section must, in the aggregate, grant each beneficiary of the first trust beneficial interests in the second trusts that are substantially similar to the beneficial interests of the beneficiary in the first trust.
+A power to make a distribution for the benefit of a beneficiary under thea second trust is considered to be substantially the same as a power to make a distribution to the beneficiary under the first trust.
+For purposes of this subsection, a charitable interest that is not held by an expressly designated charitable organization shall be treated as if it were held by an expressly designated charitable organization.

-(d) A second trust may be a trust created or administered under the law of any jurisdiction.

-(e) If an authorized fiduciary has limited discretion to distribute part but not all of the principal of a first trust, the fiduciary may exercise the decanting power under this section over that part of the principal of the first trust.
+- (d) A second trust under this section may be a trust created or administered under the law of any jurisdiction. - (e) If an authorized fiduciary has limited discretion to distribute part but not all of the principal of a first trust, the fiduciary may exercise the decanting power under this section over that part of the principal of the first trust.